 2. Find a way to cool down

 Air conditioning can be your best friend, but not everyone has it.
-Also it can be mega expensive.
+Also it can be mega expensive, especially to repair air conditioning.
 However when hit with a lot of high 30s and low 40 degree days this summer, I’ve survived simply by living in air conditioning.
 But a good fan can do wonders as well.
 Cold showers, swimming pools, pouring a bucket of water over your head.
 Use what means you have.
 It’s all acceptable because you are pregnant.

 3. Ice blocks are good